mysqljs/mysql/Readme.md

 This looks similar to prepared statements in MySQL, however it really just uses the same `connection.escape()` method internally.

+**Caution** This also differs from prepared statements in that all `?` are replaced, even those contained in comments and strings.

 Different value types are escaped differently, here is how:

 * Numbers are left untouched